lzhang18/Semantic-Discord/ReadMe.md

 In the code, we used MASS_V2 code provided by Dr. Mueen.
 The original code is at https://www.cs.unm.edu/~mueen/FastestSimilaritySearch.html.

-##Code Instruction
+## Code Instruction

-To run the code, please run
+To run the code, please run following code in Matlab

 ```bash
 demo.m
 ```

-in Matlab.

 If you find our work helpful, please cite the following:

 ```bash